SCK CEN: BR1

-The Belgian Reactor 1(BR1) is the first research reactor in Belgium.
-The air-cooled graphite-moderated reactor was commissioned in 1956.
-At first, the research reactor was used primarily for research into reactor and neutron physics and the production of radionuclide.
-Now, it is being used for the irradiation of components, the calibration of measuring instruments, and for performing analyses and training nuclear experts.
+The Belgian Reactor 1 (BR1) is the first research reactor to have been built and commissioned in Belgium.
+This natural uranium air-cooled graphite-moderated reactor was commissioned in 1956.
+Its maximal thermal power is 4 MW, but it is presently only operated at 700 kW.
+Its natural uranium inventory could allow the reactor to run without refueling during several centuries (~ 300 years).
+At first, this research reactor was used primarily for research into reactor and neutron physics, for neutron activation analysis, and for a minor production of radionuclides.
+Now, it is being used for the irradiation of components, the calibration of measuring instruments, and for performing analyses and training nuclear students.
 BR1 operates by order of other research centres, universities and the industry.